canonical/starbase/docs/release-notes/index.rst

 Starcraft doesn't have long-term support (LTS) releases.
 However, we typically deliver a compatibility patch shortly after Ubuntu LTS releases to ensure continuity.

+Starcraft software bases are derived from Ubuntu LTS releases, and their development keeps pace with the OS's new releases and support lifecycle.

 .. toctree::
    :maxdepth: 1